zareibehnam/Color-Tracking-App/README.md

 - Real-time color tracking using the webcam.
 - Supports tracking of multiple colors: Red, Light Red, Blue, Yellow, Green, White, and Black.
 - Simple and intuitive GUI with buttons to start, stop, and exit the application.
+- Logging system for tracking the application's activities and errors.
+- Unit tests for the main functionalities.

 ## Requirements